 How to:

 Make some soapy water at home or get a ready-made one.
 Using a loop or bubble-making gun, blow out one bubble at a time while your partner prompts the baby to look at the bubbles.
 Blow out a few more bubbles in the air and let the baby track them.
-This exercises his vision to its full potential.
+This exercises their vision to its full potential.

 Skills developed: Object tracking, overall skills of vision